 Think rather of this alternative to traditional baklava nutrition; you can prepare it in only five minutes and it is loaded in good nutrition.

 I'm astonished how few folk have a pressure cooker.
 It reduces cooking time by two thirds.
 And if you want to save the planet, that means a lot less energy being used too.

 If you want to go the whole hog, then you can power it by the sun with solar pressure cooking, but just the old fashioned method is just fine.

 Have you ever seen induction cooktop stoves like the one above?
-Much faster than either gas or a conventional stove.
-And less than half the electricity.
-All our cooking will be like this before long.
+They are much faster than either gas or a conventional hob.
+And consume less than half the electricity.
+All our heating will be done like this before long.

 Pressure cooking and induction stoves are to my mind an essential part of fast healthy dinner recipes; neither are expensive.